LangeJustin/Vorto-Website/content/getting-started/index.md

 - Unzip the project and import it as an existing maven project in the IDE of your choice, e.g. Eclipse

 ## 3. Edit configuration details
 Edit configuration details in `src/main/java/device/distancesensor/Distancesensor.java`.
-You can copy and paste the following example for the [distace sensor](http://vorto.eclipse.org/#/details/demo.iot.device/DistanceSensor/1.0.1?s=distancesensor):
+You can copy and paste the following example for the [distance sensor](http://vorto.eclipse.org/#/details/demo.iot.device/DistanceSensor/1.0.1?s=distancesensor):

 	// Hono MQTT Endpoint
 	private static final String MQTT_ENDPOINT = "ssl://hono.eclipse.org:8883";